MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/troubleshoot-issues-with-shared-computer-activation-for-office-365-proplus.md

 # Troubleshoot issues with shared computer activation for Office 365 ProPlus

- **Summary:** Explains how to troubleshoot issues with deployments of Office 365 ProPlus that are configured to use shared computer activation.

 If you're having problems getting shared computer activation to work when you deploy Office 365 ProPlus to shared computers in your organization, try the following to fix the problem.

+> [!TIP]
+> You can download and run the [Microsoft Support and Recovery Assistant](https://aka.ms/SaRA_TshootOfficeSCA_Docs) to install Office 365 ProPlus in shared computer activation mode.

 <a name="Plan"> </a>